Al-Mal-Yari/Al-Mal-Yari/README.md

-## Hi there 👋
+## Hi I'm Al/Uno 👋

-My name is Al, a Computer Engineer from PUP interested in Data Science & Machine Learning and their applications on academic research, engineering, and sciences!
+I’m a Computer Engineer from the Polytechnic University of the Philippines, focusing on Data Science and Machine Learning with a specific interest in their applications in academic research, engineering, and the sciences.

+About Me
+- 🏫 Studied Computer Engineering at the Polytechnic University of the Philippines
 - 🔭 I’m currently working on a Web Application entitled "Inventory & Equipment Management and Monitoring System".
 - 🌱 I’m currently learning Data Science & Machine Learning
 - 🤔 I’m looking for help with Data Science & Machine Learning